Get Tech Tips

 It's an important practice and should be performed whenever practical to reduce turbulence inside the lines that can be caused by the burr.
 HOWEVER…

 YOU MUST MAKE SURE THE SHAVINGS DON'T FALL INTO THE LINE!

-Whenever possible point the open end downward while you run the blade around the inner edge and then tap the line to ensure that the shavings fall out of the line rather than in.
-In some situations during repairs it may make sense to purge nitrogen out the line you are deburring especially in repair situations like replacing a compressor where making the lines point downward may be impossible.
+Whenever possible, point the open end down while you run the blade around the inner edge, and then tap the line to ensure that the shavings fall out of the line rather than in.
+In some situations during repairs, it may make sense to purge nitrogen out the line you are deburring, especially in repair situations, like replacing a compressor, where making the lines point downward may be impossible.

-If you are given the choice where you must choose between deburring and possibly dropping shavings into the system I would rather you didn’t deburr.
+If you are given a choice where you must choose between deburring and possibly dropping shavings into the system, I would rather you didn't deburr.

 In the case of making flare connections, deburring is critical.
 I elaborate on that point further in THIS video showing how to make ductless flares that won't leak.
 For a flared tube, it is also critical that you don't over-ream the tube and thin out the copper edge.
 Otherwise, it will be prone to cracking.